opensim-org/opensim-core/CONTRIBUTING.md

 **Deserialization** : The code that reads objects from XML files keys on the String representing class name to create corresponding objects (e.g. "PinJoint" class shows in XML as <PinJoint>).
 If you change the name of PinJoint (e.g. to MyPinJoint) you need to make sure old models that have the tag <PinJoint> still work.
 Normally this is captured by test cases.
 If you decide to make the change, you'll have to edit the file "RegisterTypes_osimSimulation.cpp" and add the line Object::renameType("PinJoint", "MyPinJoint"), so that the deserialization code knows how to handle the XML tag.

-**Swig wrapping and GUI** : Most API users don't build the GUI, however they should continue to build the JavaWrapping to make sure changes on the C side do not cause serious problems downstream to either the GUI or scripts that we'll be distributing that utilize the Java wrapping.
+**Swig wrapping and GUI** : Most API users don't build the GUI, however they should continue to build the JavaWrapping to make sure changes on the C++ side do not cause serious problems downstream to either the GUI or scripts that we'll be distributing that utilize the Java wrapping.
 The mechanics for this procedure are as follows:
 - Turn on JavaWrapping in CMake.
 You have to have Swig and Java installed.
 - Build JavaWrap project to run SWIG (http://www.swig.org/, version 2.0.4)
 - Run test case testContext which ends up simulating a few GUI calls.